Mary Bruhl, Director of Student Services

 Special Education Procedures and Policies Manual

-Parents and other individuals may call Samantha Kodak, Office of Language Acquisition Review Chairperson, at (781) 338- 3561 to request a telephone interview.
-If an individual requires an accommodation, such as translation, to participate in an interview, DESE will make the necessary arrangements.
+Parents/guardians and other stakeholders may call Michael McDonald, Monitoring Review Chairperson, at (781) 338-3746 or michael.mcdonald@mass.gov to request a telephone interview.
+If anyone requires an accommodation, such as translation, to participate in an interview, the Department will make the necessary arrangements.

 Special Education Child Find Notice